 8. The church bells are controlled with an app

 There are three big bells and a carillon of 29 bells in the steeple of the church.
-The big bells are named Hallgrímur, Guðrún, and Steinunn, after the Reverend Hallgrímur, his wife, daughter.
+The big bells are named Hallgrímur, Guðrún, and Steinunn, after the Reverend Hallgrímur, his wife, and daughter.
 The church is one of three churches in Reykjavík that chime on the hour, every hour.
 In 2016, the bells were sent to the Netherlands for repairs.
 Not only were the bells repaired, but also modernised, and can since be controlled by an app.

 9. One of Hallgrímskirkja’s organs has 5,275 pipes